Lyuji282/VRChat-Avatars-3.0/README.md

 <details>
   <summary>Install notes</summary>

 > This package fixes two problems that break avatar physics in VRChat.
-First, it turns off collider components in the mirror reflection copy of your avatar to fix local collision.
-Second, it fixes incorrect movement with rigidbodies in world space.
+First, it disables collider components in the local mirror reflection copy of your avatar to fix rigidbody collisions.
+Second, it fixes incorrect movement with remote rigidbodies in world space.
 Unity physics is rather open-ended and making things work as you intend beyond these fixes is your responsibility.
 >
 > Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).
 >